kataho/sorted-tab-history/README.md

 (save, modification, cursor move, tab activation and tab addition for now).
 And also provides shortcut key commands to navigate among the list.

-Many editors have back/forward navigation feature, meanwhile, there is a small difference between way of ordering items.
+Many editors have back/forward navigation feature, meanwhile, there are small differences between them on way of ordering items.
 It represents no ideal one for all people.
 To help you to find the best of your own is the main point of this package.

 [![video here](http://kataho.github.io/sorted-tab-history/images/capture.png)](http://kataho.github.io/sorted-tab-history/video/capture.mp4)